bekalue/Enen/README.md

 - User profile and Information
 - History of Interaction between Doctor And User
 - Show users for available Doctors And their Phone Numbers
+- API routes that enables a web client to communicate with web server

 ## Technologies Used 💻